EpicMicrocontrollerSolutions/Bytecoin-Wallet-Fix/README.md

 1. Moving past this step can remove your wallet, I would suggest moving all wallet files from ~/.bytecoin before moving forward.
 I didn't have money in my wallet since it wasn't established so this wasn't an issue.
 2. Move the blocks.bin and blockindexes.bin files out of the ~/.bytecoin directory.
 I put them back in downloads.
 Remove the Bytecoin wallet app, empty the trash bin.
 Eject all Bytecoin wallets images loaded, I did this through finder under devices.
 3. Open up the mac terminal.
 Search for terminal in spotlight or go to Application - Utilities -Terminal
 4. Warning Step 5 will delete the entire hidden folder so you can do a fresh reinstall.
-EVERYTHING WILL BE GONE FROM THIS FOLDER.
+EVERYTHING WILL BE GONE FROM THIS FOLDER
 5. sudo rm -r ~/.bytecoin
 6. Now go back to your downloads and open up the BytecoinWallet-1.1.9.3.dmg file or redownload the offical wallet from the website https://bytecoin.org/downloads
 7. Install and copy the wallet to your applications.
 Open your applications then it should start syncing.